KineMatch® Custom PFR

 • Created to address intractable patello-femoral disease when other treatment options have failed.

-• Designed to approximate normal kinematics by re-establishing trochlear groove alignment and depth while providing an anatomic sulcus to facilitate proper patella tracking.
+• Designed to approximate normal kinematics by re-establishing trochlear groove alignment and depth with the aim of simulating the function of a normal anatomic sulcus to facilitate proper patella tracking.

 • Avoids femoral bone resection by utilizing CT modeling technology to achieve individual custom fit to the patient’s distal anterior femoral anatomy.